open-telemetry/opentelemetry-specification/experimental/zpages.md

 TraceConfigZ is closely related to and requires implementation of TraceZ, allowing the user to modify how spans are sampled or how much data to keep in TraceZ by updating the TraceZ components accordingly.

 For example, the sampling probability can be increased, decreased, or customized in other ways (i.e. depending on span parentage).
-Number of kept attritubtes, annotations, events, and links can also be adjusted.
+Number of kept attributes, annotations, events, and links can also be adjusted.
 This would be useful for users that want to more accurately capture span insights or allow scaling better for exceptionally large and complex applications.

 ### RPCz
 RPCz provides details on sent and received RPC messages, which is categorized  by RPC methods.
 This includes overall and error counts, average latency per call, RPCs sent per second, and input/output size per second.